MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **MSAL_api_status_code** - Status code MSAL returned for this authentication flow result.

+- **MSAL_async_events_started** - If this action started/kicked off additional sub-actions to be completed asynchronously, this field will be added to the telemetry batch, with a count of the events started ("1", "2", "3" …)

 - **MSAL_auth_flow** - Steps MSAL attempted during this authentication flow (AT, PRT, LRT, FRT, ART, IRT).
 Separated by the pipe | symbol for easy parsing.

 - **MSAL_auth_flow_last_error** - Error code we received from the server on the 2nd to last item in AuthFlow.
 (Ex: if AuthFlow = PRT|LRT, PRT's error would be in AuthFlowLastError).